kroxylicious/kroxylicious/README.md

 ## Performance Testing

-See [benchmarking.md](benchmarking.md) for information on running basic performance tests for this proxy.
+See [benchmarking.md](benchmarking.md) for information on running basic performance test for this proxy.

 ## Architecture Monitoring